Friedemann Zenke

 2014 PhD, School of Computer and Communication Sciences, EPF Lausanne, Switzerland

-2006 Physics, Exchange Program, Australian National University, Canberra, Australia
+2006 Physics, Australian National University, Canberra, Australia

 Positions held